Agbogba/Alteryx-Business-Data-Analytics-Workflow/README.md

 5. Challenge #35: Data Cleansing Practice

 The file "challenge_35_start_file.yxmd" contains 4 independant workflows that perform data cleansing:

     * The first workflow hepls removing leading zeroes using one Fornula Tool to trim zeros on left side followed by a Filter Tool to change the type of string values to integer and a Browse Tool
     * The second workflow helps to trim leading zeroes and/or descriptive text at the end by using one Record ID Tool to enumerate the records followed by one Formula Tool to remove zeroes on left if applicable, a Filter Tool to select and rename appropiate fileds and a Browse Tool
     * The third workflow uses a Formula Tool followed by a Select Tool amd a Browse Tool to remove the ID if the data value ends with ID
     * The fourth workflow uses a Formula Tool followed by a Select Tool and Browse Tool to remove anything after 8 if more than 8 chars, and add “SC” to the front if only 6.

+6. Challenge #46: Formatting a Date from an Integer

+The file "challenge_46_start_file.yxmd" contains a workflow with one Formula Tool followed by a DateTime Tool and a Select Tool to solve the following issue:
+    * Use case: The Input contains dates formatted as year, month and day.
+In this case, the first character determines if the year should begin with 19 or 20.
+If the first character is 0 then the year starts with 19, and when the first character is 1 the year starts with 20.
+The remainder of the date following the 0 or 1 is the remaining year digits followed by month followed by day.
+    * Objective: Please convert these strings into date formatted field.